Unforgiven (2008)

-The 2008 Unforgiven was the 11th and final annual Unforgiven professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
-The event took place on September 7, 2008, at the Quicken Loans Arena in Cleveland, Ohio.
-In 2009, Unforgiven was replaced by Breaking Point.
+The 2008 Unforgiven was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the 11th annual and final Unforgiven and took place on September 7, 2008, at the Quicken Loans Arena in Cleveland, Ohio, held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
+Another Unforgiven was planned for 2009, but it was replaced by Breaking Point.

 Seven professional wrestling matches were scheduled on the event's card, which featured a supercard.
-The three brands, Raw, SmackDown, and ECW, were all represented by their respective Championship Scramble match – a 20 minute time limit bout, during which participants can become the temporary champion via pinfall or submission.
+The three brands, Raw, SmackDown, and ECW, were all represented by their respective Championship Scramble match – a 20-minute time limit bout, during which participants can become the temporary champion via pinfall or submission.
 The main event of the pay-per-view was the Championship Scramble from the Raw brand.
-It was originally scheduled to feature World Heavyweight Champion CM Punk defending his title; he was replaced by Chris Jericho after Randy Orton attacked CM Punk.
-Jericho won the match and became World Heavyweight Champion.
-The Championship Scramble from the ECW brand featured ECW Champion Mark Henry defending, losing the match and title to Matt Hardy.
-The SmackDown brand's Championship Scramble saw WWE Champion Triple H defeat the other competitors to retain his championship.
+It was originally scheduled to feature CM Punk defending his title as World Heavyweight Champion; he was replaced by Chris Jericho after Randy Orton attacked Punk.
+Jericho won the match and became the new World Heavyweight Champion.
+The Championship Scramble from the ECW brand featured Mark Henry defending the ECW Championship, losing the match and title to Matt Hardy.
+The SmackDown brand's Championship Scramble saw Triple H defeat the other competitors to retain his WWE Championship.
 Another featured match on the undercard was an unsanctioned match, or hardcore match, in which Shawn Michaels defeated Chris Jericho.

 The event marked the first time the Championship Scramble format was used by WWE.
 The event had an attendance of 8,707.
 The event received 211,000 pay-per-view buys, more than the previous year's event.
 When the event was released on DVD, it reached a peak position of second on Billboard's DVD sales chart.
 It was also the first and only Unforgiven PPV broadcast in high definition.

 Production

 Background

-The event was held at the Quicken Loans Arena in Cleveland, Ohio.
+The 11th annual Unforgiven was held at the Quicken Loans Arena in Cleveland, Ohio.

-Unforgiven was first held by World Wrestling Entertainment (WWE) as the 21st In Your House pay-per-view (PPV) in April 1998.
-Following the discontinuation of the In Your House series in February 1999, Unforgiven branched off as its own PPV in September that year, becoming WWE's annual September PPV.
-The 2008 event was the 11th event in the Unforgiven chronology and took place on September 7 at the Quicken Loans Arena in Cleveland, Ohio.
-It featured wrestlers from the Raw, SmackDown, and ECW brands.
+Unforgiven was an annual professional wrestling pay-per-view (PPV) event first held by World Wrestling Entertainment (WWE) as the 21st In Your House PPV event in April 1998.
+Following the discontinuation of the In Your House series in February 1999, Unforgiven continued as its own PPV event in September that year, becoming WWE's annual September PPV.
+The 11th event took place on September 7, 2008, at the Quicken Loans Arena in Cleveland, Ohio and featured wrestlers from the Raw, SmackDown, and ECW brands.

 Storylines

 The event featured seven professional wrestling matches with outcomes predetermined by WWE script writers.
 The matches featured wrestlers portraying their characters in planned storylines that took place before, during, and after the event.
-All wrestlers were from one of the WWE's brands – SmackDown, Raw, or ECW – the three storyline divisions]in which WWE assigned its employees.
-The event also marked the first time that the Championship Scramble format was used by the WWE.
+All wrestlers were from one of WWE's brands – SmackDown, Raw, or ECW – the three storyline divisions in which WWE assigned its employees.
+The event also marked the first time that the Championship Scramble format was used by WWE.